 - Takbo!
 Paparating na naman ang mabangis na also!
 (Run!
 The fierce dog is coming.)

 - Wow!
 Magandang balita iyan para sa akin!
 (Wow!
 It is a good news for me!)

 - Aray!
 Ang sakit naman niyan!
 (Ouch!
 It hurts!)

 As we reach this part of the post, we hope you could learn the basic Tagalog sentences.
 Please note that these are basically just like how English sentences are used; thus, the tone is the same.
 For instance, whenever you say a sentence that is in an interrogative form, you simply have to say it in a rising sound to signify that it is a question.
 Easy, right?

 If you enjoyed this post, please share it on social media and help us reach more people interested in lessons related to the Tagalog language.
 Also, check out our previous Tagalog-related posts like how to say salamat, translation of hello, grammar points, and how to greet a happy birthday.
 Are you interested in speaking this language like a total pro?
 Learn words, phrases, expressions, and critical grammar points today with our most recommended apps available to download for free.
 Yep, free as in there is zero payment and risks involved!
 Read on below.

 Contrary to common belief, you do not have to spend a boatload of cash just to memorize and practice this!
-In fact, you can simply use Ling App and Simply Learn today.
-These applications from Simya Solutions are heaven-sent, and they provide support and relevant examples that will help you acquiring Tagalog.
+In fact, you can simply use Ling app and Simply Learn today.
+These applications from Simya Solutions are heaven-sent, and they provide support and relevant examples that will help you acquire Tagalog.
 Both of the apps come equipped with audio files, images, and translations so that you can have confidence when finally using the language in real-life conversations.
+You can easily download Ling app on the Play Store or App Store and start your journey.
 So, what are you waiting for?
 Be sure to download the apps today to start your learning on the right foot.